Collaborative Arts @NEXUS4change

 Collaboration + Arts = Change via The Collaborative Arts

 The collaborative arts are art-based organizational development and change methods used to facilitate change with lasting impact.
-The collaborative arts are divided into five domains:
+The collaborative arts are divided into six domains: